 7. Provide Options and Flexibility

 As a hybrid fitness business, you will be able to offer a new level of flexibility.
 Think about different membership types such as in-person, digital, or a combination of both.
 Many people love to supplement their in-person membership with digital content when they can’t make it to the gym.
-By providing several options, you can focus on convenience and flexibility.
+By providing several options, and experimenting with alternative marketing strategies, you can focus on convenience and flexibility and attract the right person for your business.

 It’s important to match the membership to the individual and their needs.
 You need to provide the best solution to their problem.
 By creating an irresistible offer tailored to your prospect, you can move smoothly through the sales journey.